What To Expect From Hypnosis?

-So, the initial meeting aims to get clarity on exactly what the issues at hand are.
+So, the initial meeting aims to get clarity on exactly what the perceived issues at hand are.
 Once we have done that, the search for a solution (intervention) begins.
-Invariably, we take a look at childhood and memories because so often, this is where some, if not most, of the roots to issues lay.
+Invariably, we take a look at childhood and memories because so often, this is where some, if not most, of the roots of issues lay.
 As sessions progress, variations of these processes ebb and flow as a consequence of the way our brain makes associations relating to the discussion.
-And in essence, the process of therapy evolves out of the way the client and therapist explore the client's experiences and how they appear to be encoded in emotional various memory systems.
+And in essence, the process of therapy evolves out of the way the client and therapist explore the client's experiences and how they appear to be encoded in various emotional memory systems.
 Sometimes sessions feel like a series of starting points and there is often a lot more to it than one could ever imagine!

-Therapy aims to get an understanding of all the dynamics of each clients life experience and, from there, look for good and workable solutions (interventions), that will help the client move towards what they want.
+Therapy aims to get an understanding of all the dynamics of each client's life experience and, from there, look for good and workable solutions (interventions), that will help the client move towards what they want.